Git (GitHub to MCP) MCP server

 Available Tools

-GitMCP provides several tools to AI assistants:
+GitMCP provides these tools to your AI assistant:

 How to add this MCP server to Cursor